Geometry and topology of geometric limits I: Brick manifolds

-\end{enumerate} We shall explain briefly why these conditions are necessary for a labelled brick manifold to be a model manifold.
+We shall explain the meanings of these conditions briefly.
 We consider a model manifold $M$ of a geometric limit of Kleinian surface groups, whose corresponding hyperbolic 3-manifold we denote by $N$.
 The boundary of $M$ corresponds to the frontier of the non-cuspidal part $N_0$.
 This shows that the condition A-(1) must be satisfied.
 Moreover by Margulis's lemma, no essential loops on two distinct components of $\Fr N_0$ can be homotopic to each other.
 This implies the condition A-(2).

-To illustrate the meaning of the condition A-(3), we consider the situation when $M$ is embedded in $S \times (0,1)$ preserving the horizontal and vertical leaves, which is required by A-(4).
+To illustrate the meaning of the condition A-(3), we consider the situation where $M$ is embedded in $S \times (0,1)$ preserving the horizontal and vertical leaves, which is required by A-(4).
 A-(3) says that if $M$ has a wild end $e$, there must be a sequence of the complementary components of $M$ in $S \times (0,1)$ which tends to the image of $e$ in $S \times (0,1)$ in such a way that no closed curves can be homotoped to $e$ without obstructed by the complementary components except those lying on an annulus boundary component tending to $e$.
 We note that model manifolds of Kleinian surface groups (isomorphic to $\pi_1(S)$) constructed by Minsky can be regarded as labelled brick manifolds as will be explained later.
 Such brick manifolds can be embedded in $S \times (0,1)$ preserving the horizontal and the vertical leaves.
 Lemma \ref{l_21} implies that model manifolds of geometric limits can also be embedded in $S \times (0,1)$ preserving the horizontal and the vertical leaves in such a way the geometrically finite ends are peripheral, which implies the condition A-(4).

 The last condition A-(5) is just for convenience in defining a metric on a brick manifold later.